Fire Mark Circle

 Sun Fire Office

-The format of the Circles' meetings normally includes one or more guest speakers, who talk on an appropriate topic, followed by an Auction of Fire Marks and other memorabilia (A useful facility for collectors and those wishing to dispose of surplus items).
-There is also usually a Swap/Buy stall.
+The format of the Circles' AGM normally includes one or more guest speakers, who talk on an appropriate topic, followed by an Auction of Fire Marks and other memorabilia (A useful facility for collectors and those wishing to dispose of surplus items).

-Salop Fire Office Prices achieved at these Members Auctions are generally close to those realised at professional auction houses, however, the rate of commission charged is considerably less, there being no buyers premium and only a modest sellers premium.
+Salop Fire Office Prices achieved at our auctions are generally close to those realised at professional auction houses, however, the rate of commission charged is considerably less, there being no buyers premium and only a modest sellers premium.

 The Circle publishes a Newsletter 'FMC News' twice a year and members are encouraged to provide collecting, historical or related material for inclusion.
 Click here for sample copies.